fodela/Thykel_Weather/README.md

 # Thykel_Weather
-This a weather  app  that I created using python  kivy and kivy.
+This a weather  app  that I created using python  kivy and kivymd.
 I am really having learning!!